Verb to be ESL Games, Activities and Worksheets

 ESL Verb to be Game - Grammar: Sentence Building - Group Work - Beginner (A1) - 30 minutes

 Here is a free verb to be game for beginners to help them practice forming affirmative and negative sentences with the present simple.
-This activity also helps students understand subject-verb agreement and how to use the verb to be to make true statements.
-The first player looks at their cards and makes a true affirmative or negative sentence by placing three cards face up on the table and reading the sentence aloud, e.g. 'I’m a student'.
-If the sentence is formed correctly and is true, the player scores a point.
+This game also helps students understand subject-verb agreement and how to use the verb to be to make true statements.
+The first player looks at their cards and makes a true affirmative or negative sentence by placing three cards face up on the table and reading the sentence aloud, e.g. 'I’m a student.'
+If the sentence is formed correctly and true, the player scores a point.
 Players may indicate to things or people in the classroom to help justify a sentence as being true.
 The player then takes three more cards from the pile.
-The next player then puts down three cards and makes a true sentence and so on.
+The next player then puts down three cards and makes a true sentence, and so on.
 If a player cannot make a true sentence, they replace one of their cards and miss a turn.
 The player with the most points at the end of the game wins.

 It must be true - Preview